Definition:

 Why and What of Materiality?

-Have you been wondering why determining Materiality is a prerequisite for performing an Audit?
+Have you wondered why determining Materiality is a prerequisite for performing an Audit?

 Here’s the answer:

-The short answer is it helps in determining the nature, timing, and extent of the Audit.
+The short answer is that it helps determine the audit’s nature, timing, and extent.

 The Long Answer is

 The Auditor will not be able to perform the testing for 100% of the transactions in the books of accounts.
 This is practically impossible.
 Here comes Sampling as a rescue technique.
-Testing a representative portion of the Population is the sampling process, and hence the results from testing are applicable for the whole population.
+Testing a representative portion of the Population is the sampling process; hence, the results from testing are applicable to the whole population.
 So, the sampling technique avoids performing testing for the whole population.
-Materiality amount indirectly supports in the process of determining the number of Samples. we will learn more in this next section.
+Materiality amount indirectly supports the process of determining the number of Samples.
+We will learn more in this next section.

 Note: Sampling is applicable only for homogeneous populations.